daun/playwright-report-summary/README.md

     # Example pipeline: https://playwright.dev/docs/test-sharding#publishing-report-on-the-web
     report-url: 'https://user.github.io/repo/yyyy-mm-dd-id/'

+    # Number of the pull request to comment on.
+This is only required if the action
+    # is run outside a pull request context or needs to comment on another PR.
+    pr-number: 123

     # Whether the action should create the actual comment.
 Set to false to implement
     # your own commenting logic.
     # Default: true